 - 02 Taking action to achieve net zero targets, including in value chains, through collaboration and innovation

-- 03 Creative incentives for net zero strategies by scaling investment and supporting ambitious public policies
+- 03 Creating incentives for net zero strategies by scaling investment and supporting ambitious public policies

-Our 2025 Goal is for all Fortune Global 1000 companies to have targets backed up by transformation plans to achieve net zero no later than 2050
+Our 2025 Goal is for the world’s largest 1,000 companies to have targets backed up by transformation plans to achieve net zero no later than 2050

 The work will be led by the following principles:

 Delivering on our individual commitments and translating into action, which will include corporate strategy, governance and accountability, finance and operations, risk management, procurement, innovation and R&D, marketing, and public affairs.

 Committed to standardized approaches to achieve what the best available science requires for a 1.5°C world; committed to improving the quality and availability of research, data, and tools for all; committed to the highest return for the climate on investment.

 Committed to open collaboration with existing net zero initiatives (sign-on, advocacy, sectorial, methodology efforts) to leverage existing work and advance business transformation to net zero.

 At the highest levels of the company, governance and oversight structures will work to achieve net zero, including through developing innovative products, services, and business models.

 Net zero requires emissions reductions across the entire value chain, including impact of products and services and supply chain.
 Net zero requires us to achieve greenhouse gas (GHG) emissions reductions aligned with the latest science and increase our capacity for GHG removals in the near term to be the path to get companies—and the world—to net zero no later than 2050 to ensure a stable climate, and will mean a mix of climate-positive actions should be pursued.

 Substantial commitment and willingness to invest in and accelerate innovation to achieve net zero transformation, including partnering with others.